humanitycodes/www/coursework/lessons/slides/jquery-research-and-scale.md

 })
 ```

 With that code in place, I can fool around to see if I can break things in my browser of choice, which happens to be Google Chrome.
-My earlier research wasn't _entirely_ wasted though, because seeing all the things that didn't work in some browsers, I now have a better list of things to test, including:
+My earlier research wasn't _entirely_ wasted, because seeing all the things that didn't work in some browsers, I now have a better list of things to test, including:

 - typing
 - deleting